duckwork/electric-cursor/README.md

 ((overwrite-mode . box))
 ```

-When you enable `electric-cursor-mode`, it adds
+When you enable `electric-cursor-mode`, it adds hooks to each mode in `electric-cursor-alist` to set the cursor according to `electric-cursor-alist`.
+The hooks are removed when you disable `electric-cursor-mode`.

+## License

+The code in this repository is licensed under the MIT license.
+See LICENSE for details.

+## Contributing

+Open an issue or send me an email (my email address is in electric-cursor.el's header).